AnuragNirwan/Credit-Risk-Analyzer/README.md

 **Unused offer:** The loan has been cancelled by the client but at different stages of the process. <br>

-In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency to default.

 # Business Objectives #
 This case study aims to identify patterns which indicate if a client has difficulty paying their instalments which may be used for taking actions such as denying the loan, reducing the amount of the loan, lending (to risky applicants) at a higher interest rate, etc. This will ensure that the consumers capable of repaying the loan are not rejected.
 Identification of such applicants using EDA is the aim of this case study.